Published on

 While a federated BIM submission is essential for CORENET X, it does not mean that 2D drawings are no longer needed.
 In fact, certain details (see above) like fabrication drawings or concrete body plans contain typical information that is better captured in 2D.
 Additionally, certain regulatory agencies may still require 2D drawings for specific submissions.

 A better approach is to use the 3D model as the foundation for the development of plans, sheets, and drawings.
 By creating a federated, clash-free BIM model that incorporates all relevant trades, AEC firms can generate 2D drawings as needed, ensuring that all stakeholders have access to the most accurate and up-to-date information.
-This hybrid approach allows teams to leverage the strengths of both 3D and 2D workflows, enhancing overall project delivery.

 The Benefits of BIM